 In this work, we promote a different viewpoint on assigning degeneracies to symmetries of the system.
 Instead of performing a symmetry analysis of the Hamiltonian itself, we do this for the effective Hamiltonian obtained from the original one by reducing it onto a subsystem while retaining the energy spectrum.
-In particular, focusing on generic discrete models, we show how geometrical symmetries of the reduced Hamiltonian induce spectral degeneracies for the original system.
-Such ``latent symmetries'', as introduced recently in graph theory \cite{Smith2019PA514855HiddenSymmetriesRealTheoretical}, are generally not visible in the original system at hand.
-In fact, as we prove here, they are directly linked to corresponding local symmetries, though in all powers of the original Hamiltonian.
+We note that its core property---the preservation of the energy spectrum---clearly distinguishes this approach from those which analyze the symmetries of an effective model obtained by truncation or a mean-field ansatz.
+Focusing on generic discrete models, we here show how geometrical symmetries of the isospectrally reduced Hamiltonian induce spectral degeneracies for the original system.
+Such latent symmetries, as introduced recently in graph theory \cite{Smith2019PA514855HiddenSymmetriesRealTheoretical}, are generally not apparent in the original system at hand.
+In fact, as we show here, they are directly linked to corresponding local symmetries, though in all powers of the original Hamiltonian.
 Navigating through the proposed concepts, visualized by minimalistic examples, we (i) show how non-abelian latent symmetries are necessarily induced by rotation symmetries of a real Hamiltonian, and (ii) demonstrate that these latent symmetries, along with their induced degeneracies, can be preserved even when breaking the original rotational symmetry.
-Lastly, we link a special case of latent symmetry to what we call here a ``generalized exchange symmetry'' of the Hamiltonian.
+Lastly, we link a special case of latent symmetry to what we call here a generalized exchange symmetry of the Hamiltonian.

 \PRLSec{Degeneracies from latent symmetries} The concepts and results developed in this work are valid for generic setups described by a finite-dimensional matrix.
-This matrix can be drawn from a wide range of physical platforms: It could represent a Bloch Hamiltonian of a tight-binding lattice \cite{CrastodeLima2020PRB101041107HighdegeneracyPointsProtectedSitepermutation}, a molecular Hückel Hamiltonian \cite{Herndon1975T3199IsospectralGraphsMolecules,Levine2000QuantumChemistry}, a multiport scattering matrix \cite{Richoux2020JPDAP53235101MultifunctionalResonantAcousticWave}, or very generally the matrix $\ham$ occurring \cite{Galor2007DiscreteDynamicalSystems} in (linearized) dynamical problems, such as coupled oscillator problems \cite{Wilson1980MolecularVibrationsTheoryInfrared}.
+This matrix can be drawn from a wide range of physical platforms: It could represent a Bloch Hamiltonian of a tight-binding lattice \cite{CrastodeLima2020PRB101041107HighdegeneracyPointsProtectedSitepermutation}, a molecular Hückel Hamiltonian \cite{Herndon1975T3199IsospectralGraphsMolecules,Levine2000QuantumChemistry}, a multiport scattering matrix \cite{Richoux2020JPDAP53235101MultifunctionalResonantAcousticWave}, or very generally the matrix $\ham$ occurring in (linearized) dynamical problems \cite{Galor2007DiscreteDynamicalSystems}, such as coupled oscillators \cite{Wilson1980MolecularVibrationsTheoryInfrared}.
 To convey the main ideas in a transparent way, we will illustrate it by means of minimalistic prototypical setups.